Ehsankhalid88/operators-control-flow/readme.md

 Bitwise Operators: Bitwise AND (&), Bitwise OR (|), Bitwise NOT (~), Bitwise XOR(^), Bitwise left shift (<<), Bitwise right shift (>>) and Bitwise Right shift with zero(>>>).

-Qustion 2:Examples for each JavaScript Operator:
+Question 2:Examples for each JavaScript Operator:

 Arithmetic Operators:
 Example 1: let x = 5, y = 10;